rohitr06/codsoft_level1_task2/README.md

 The project contains the following files:

-- The HTML file 'index.html' contains the calculator's structure.
+- The HTML file 'calculator.html' contains the calculator's structure.
--'styles.css': The CSS file for styling the calculator.
+-'calculator.css': The CSS file for styling the calculator.
--'script.js': The JavaScript file that controls the calculator's functions.
+-'calculator.js': The JavaScript file that controls the calculator's functions.

 Thank you for checking out my Calculator Page!
 I hope you find it useful and easy to use.